business

 How to Navigate This Transition

 Develop supply chain risk management skills.
 The COVID-19 pandemic, geopolitical tensions, and climate events have made supply chain resilience a boardroom priority.
-Professionals who can assess supplier risk, design diversification strategies, and build resilient supply chains are in high demand.
+Professionals who can assess supplier risk, design diversification strategies, and build resilient supply chains are in high demand and command premium compensation.

 For detailed task-by-task automation data, visit our Procurement Clerks occupation page.